centiservice/matssocket/matssocket-client-dart/README-development.md

 ### General

-*Note: When run without subproject qualifier (i.e. `matssocket-client-dart:...`), the `build`, `archiveLib`, `test`, `nodeBinDir`, `download` and `downloadAll` tasks will execute the corresponding tasks both in Dart and JavaScript clients. `matsSocketTestServer` is a root project task that all testing relies on.
-The other tasks are unique to the Dart client and can thus be invoked without qualifier.*
+*Note: When run without subproject qualifier (i.e. `matssocket-client-dart:...`), the `build`, `archiveLib`, `test`, `nodeBinDir`, `download`, `downloadAll` and `distclean` tasks will execute the corresponding tasks both in Dart and JavaScript clients. `matsSocketTestServer` is a root project task that all testing relies on.
+The other tasks are unique to the Dart client, and it thus doesn't matter with qualifier._

 * `build`: runs `archiveLib`, `dartDoc` and `test` (target from DI server; GitHub Actions).
 * `archiveLib`: zips up the `lib/` directory, and puts the zip it in the `build-gradle/dist/` directory.
 * `dartDoc`: generates Dart documentation, open `doc/api/index.html`
-* `test`: runs all VM and Node tests on all compilers.
+* `test`: runs all VM and Node tests on all compilers _(not Web targets, due to dependency on Chrome/Chromium)_
-* `testDart`: runs all tests in all platform/compiler combinations, including the tests on the Web target
+* `testDart`: runs all tests in all platform/compiler combinations, including the Web targets. _(Path to Chrome/Chromium can be set using `-PchromePath=...`)._
 * Other test tasks, see _'Running Dart tests'_ chapter below.
 * `dartBinPath`: Downloads Dart, then prints out the path to the Dart binary, and PATH variables for Unix and Windows.
 * `nodeBinDir`: Downloads Node, then prints out the path to the Node bin dir, and PATH variables for Unix and Windows.
 * `download`: depends on both `dartBinPath` and `nodeBinDir` - i.e. downloads Dart and Node, and prints out the paths.
 * `downloadAll`: Download + dependencies ('dart pub get')
 * `matsSocketTestServer`: Runs the MatsSocketTestServer, which is used for integration tests.
+* `distclean`: In addition to `clean` which deletes build artifacts, also deletes all downloaded infrastructure.

 ### Dart tasks
 * `dartVersion`: Runs `dart --version` to print out the Dart version. (`versions` depends on this)